winstxnhdw/C2/README.md

 $ echo https://type-your.api.com/url/here >> Assets/Resources/API/url.txt
 ```

-If you do not have plans to use a local database, simply create an empty file instead.
+If you do not have plans to use an online database, simply create an empty file instead.

+> If you do this, please ensure that you have a [local database endpoint](#local-api-endpoint).

 ```bash
 touch Assets/Resources/API/url.txt